 Third Trimester Purchases

 Want to stay chic and also have a practical bag to carry around as a mom?
-Lilly Jade is your answer.
+Lily Jade is your answer.
 With an option to wear as a backpack (all I do these days) or on your shoulder there are many styles to choose from, all with designer looks.

 Bottles and Bottle-Washing Supplies

-Make sure that you purchase BPA free bottles and nipples, or even glass bottles, to avoid toxins leaking into milk.
+Make sure that you purchase BPA free bottles and nipples, or glass bottles, to avoid toxins leaking into milk.
 Also buy some bottle brushes, and make sure it has a nipple brush attachment.

 Postpartum Supplies for Mom